Note: Repost from the old blog.

 The question deals with a linguistic and cognitive science question: Do kids need to have words for numbers in order to have concepts for numbers?
 Turns out they do not.
 The aboriginal kids were able to count up to nine even though they did not have words for the numbers 3-9.

 That’s actually fascinating from the point of view of those disciplines, but you would have to understand the import of the theory.
 How can someone have a concept for something if they have no word for it?
 It seems impossible?
 Yet they can.
 How does that work?
 Who knows?

-There is a false claim out there by guys like Richard Lynn that primitive people have primitive languages.
-That’s completely insane.
-The most wild, crazy, complex and undecipherable languages out there, that we almost still can’t figure out, are the more primitive types spoken by more primitive, isolated and less civilized or at least modernized groups.
+There is a false claim out there by people like Richard Lynn that primitive people have primitive languages.
+That’s completely wrong.
+The most wild, crazy, complex and undecipherable languages out there that we almost still can’t figure out, are the more primitive types of languages spoken by more primitive, isolated and less civilized or at least modernized groups.

 Once a group gets civilized or modernized, the structure of the language undergoes simplification, often massive simplification.
 The more civilized or modernized the language, the simpler and more dumbed-down the structure of the language is.

 The reason is that in a modern society, everything is rush rush rush, and people want to get concepts and whatnot across in the simplest and quickest manner.
 Why?
-Because they are busy making money, because time is money, and because when they are not making money, they are busy multitasking doing this or that.
+They are busy making money because time is money, and because when they are not making money, they are busy multitasking doing this or that.

 In the more primitive or less modernized societies, humans are still actually quite intelligent, though they may not seem that way to us.
 We can tell how smart they are by looking at their languages.
 There is no way that a bunch of morons could have created such infuriatingly complex tongues.
 Forget it.